approvals/ApprovalTests.cpp/doc/Writers.md

 <sup><a href='/tests/DocTest_Tests/DocTestApprovalTestTests.cpp#L17-L21' title='Snippet source file'>snippet source</a> | <a href='#snippet-use_custom_file_extension' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+### Creating Empty Files

+By default, ApprovalTests will create an empty file as a text file with an empty string "".

+This behavior can be customized as follows which will create a valid empty json file when running a new ApprovalTest:

+snippet: use_empty_file_creator

 ---

 [Back to User Guide](/doc/README.md#top)